Data•Aug 10, 2020

 This is the fourth installment in our series on improving your use of data.
 Just to recap, in part one we discussed how many data efforts didn’t achieve value because they didn’t have a specific goal or business purpose they were trying to achieve.
 We suggested defining a small objective, working through that, then iterating.
 This approach achieves value sooner and validates lessons that can be used to course correct.

 In parts two and three, we covered the need for accurate data to achieve the purpose.
 This includes putting the governance in place around definitions of data, understanding the flow through systems, and managing the quality of data to make sure it is “good enough” to achieve the intended goals.
 We also cautioned against large efforts that try to achieve “perfect” data across the enterprise.
 Instead, we suggested using machine learning to monitor your data and drive actionable alerts when data quality degrades.

-There is no doubt that the biggest opportunities to drive business outcomes with data is through the effective use of AI/ML (fed by good data as discussed in blog posts two and three, obviously!).
+There is no doubt that the biggest opportunity to drive business outcomes with data is through the effective use of AI/ML (fed by good data as discussed in blog posts two and three in this series).
 For example:

 GE has saved its industrial customers over $1.6 billion through the use of ML-powered predictive maintenance.

 Highmark Inc. saved over $260 million in 2019 by leveraging ML to detect fraud, waste, and abuse in their health care insurance group.

 ML-powered recommendation engine accounts for more than 35% of Amazon’s total revenue.